 Deficiency of Revenues over Expenses: The consolidated statement of revenues, expenses and changes in net position includes "deficiency of revenues over expenses."
-Changes in unrestricted net position, which is excluded from deficiency of revenues over expenses, include grants and contributions for the purchase of capital assets and a prior year change in estimate related to the Institute's allowance for bad debts.
+Changes in unrestricted net position, which is excluded from deficiency of revenues over expenses, include grants and contributions for the purchase of capital assets and a current year change in estimate related to the Institute's self-insured liabilities.

-Contributions for Purchase of Capital Assets: Contributions for purchase of capital assets consist principally of amounts received from NYS for the purchase of capital assets (\$15,500 in 2016, \$0 in 2015), as well as amounts received by RPCIC from Health Research, Inc. ("HRI"), the Foundation and the Empire State Development Corporation ("ESD"), all of which are related parties.
-Contributions from the Foundation for the Clinical Sciences Center, discussed below, were \$11,462 and \$11,266 in 2016 and 2015, respectively, and were for the purchase of capital assets.
-ESD also contributed \$0 and \$2,550 for other capital assets in 2016 and 2015, respectively.
-Contributions from HRI approximated \$3 and \$763 in 2016 and 2015, respectively, and were for the purchase of other capital assets.
+Contributions for Purchase of Capital Assets: Contributions for purchase of capital assets consist principally of amounts received from NYS for the purchase of capital assets (\$15,500 in 2017 and 2016), as well as amounts received by RPCIC from Health Research, Inc. ("HRI"), the Foundation and the Empire State Development Corporation ("ESD"), all of which are related parties.
+Contributions from the Foundation, discussed below, were \$2,647 and \$11,462 in 2017 and 2016, respectively, and were for the purchase of capital assets.
+Contributions from HRI approximated \$0 and \$3 in 2017 and 2016, respectively, and were for the purchase of other capital assets.